bryaanabraham/sebi-circular-reference-extractor/README.md

 - Optional LLM calls are used only when deeper contextual reasoning is needed

 This significantly reduces operational costs compared to invoking an LLM for every uploaded document.
-The entire set up for this project including testing incurred a cost of 0.94$ as measure on OpenAI billing
+The entire set up for this project including testing incurred a cost of 0.94$ as measured on OpenAI billing

 ### Detailed Workflow
 ### 1. Scraping Circulars & PDFs